Bronson Pinchot: Career

-Personal life

-In 1999, Pinchot spent a great deal of time in Harford, Pennsylvania, restoring the circa 1839 mansion built by Joab Tyler (father of historian William Seymour Tyler) and later inhabited by former Pennsylvania state Senator Edward E. Jones.
-Pinchot purchased six properties in the small rural town of 1,300 residents "in an effort to revive the town's 19th-century aesthetic."
+In 1999, he spent a great deal of time in Harford, Pennsylvania, restoring the circa 1839 mansion built by Joab Tyler (father of historian William Seymour Tyler) and later inhabited by former Pennsylvania state Senator Edward E. Jones.
+Pinchot purchased six properties in the small rural town of 1,300 residents "in an effort to revive the town's 19th-century aesthetic".
 In 2015 he filed for Chapter 13 bankruptcy, claiming liabilities between $100,000 and $500,000.
 All of his properties in Harford were subsequently put up for sale.
 Pinchot told the Wilkes-Barre Citizens' Voice, "I have two skills: I can make old houses beautiful and I can make people laugh.
 Other than that I'm a waste of space.
 Well, I'm a dedicated son and brother, but I have no head for businesses."

-As of April 2017, he owned two tiny homes, one measuring 77 square feet, the other 153 square feet.
+By April 2017, he owned two tiny homes, one measuring 77 square feet, the other 153 square feet.